Why Can't I Connect to App Store? 12 Proven Fixes (2026 Update)

-The “iPad or iPhone cannot connect to app store” error can occur due to various reasons like:
+The “iPad or iPhone cannot connect to app store” error can occur due to several common reasons, such as:

-To help you out, we have created a list of 12 solutions following which you can resolve the "iPad or iPhone cant connect to app store" error.
+To help you out, we have created a list of 12 practical solutions you can follow to fix the "iPad or iPhone cant connect to app store" problem.
 So, let's begin!

 - Part 1: Check System Status